osvenskan/sysv_ipc/USAGE.md

 One such anomaly is that this module can't report the exact min and max values for a key.
 It turns out that [it's really difficult to determine the maximum value that a typedef-ed variable can hold](http://groups.google.com/group/comp.lang.c/browse_thread/thread/14a1cdbfb111f4eb).

 Other ~~bugs~~ suboptimal anomalies are recorded in [the issue tracker on GitHub](https://github.com/osvenskan/sysv_ipc/issues).

-#### Future Features/Changes

-These are features that may or may not be added depending on technical difficulty, user interest and so forth.

- - Update this documentation with a list of platforms that support `semtimedop()`.
- - Find a way to make `SEMAPHORE_VALUE_MAX` more accurate (https://github.com/osvenskan/sysv_ipc/issues/3)

-I don't plan to add support for semaphore sets, for which I've had only [one request](https://github.com/osvenskan/sysv_ipc/issues/18) in 17 years.
-If it's important to you, feel free to try to change my mind!